 Treatment of Extrapyramidal Side Effects

 Prevention is the best treatment for tardive dyskinesia and other extrapyramidal side effects.
-Doctors recommend prevention because extrapyramidal side effects are extremely difficult to treat once they occur.
-It is very important that patients report to their doctors any emerging signs of these symptoms.
+Health care providers recommend prevention because extrapyramidal side effects are extremely difficult to treat once they occur.
+It is very important that people report to their providers any emerging signs of these symptoms.

 In their early stages, extrapyramidal side effects can often be reversed or stopped by reducing a medication's dosage.
 If switching to a different medication is considered, the doctor must be careful to monitor for worsening of psychosis.
 Switching to a different medication can also sometimes worsen extrapyramidal side effects instead of improve them.

 Once symptoms become severe, they become much more difficult to treat.
 There is insufficient evidence to recommend a standard treatment for extrapyramidal side effects.
-There is moderate evidence to support effectiveness the benzodiazepine anti-anxiety drugs clonazepam (Klonopin, generic) lorazepam (Ativan, generic) and the herbal antioxidant remedy ginkgo biloba.
+There is moderate evidence to support effectiveness of the benzodiazepine anti-anxiety drugs clonazepam (Klonopin, generic) and lorazepam (Ativan, generic).

 There is weak evidence to support drugs used to treat other movement disorders, such as tetrabenazine (Xenazine), which is used to treat Huntington's chorea, and amantadine (Symadine, generic), which is used to treat Parkinson disease.
 Researchers are studying other types of treatments, such as deep brain stimulation.
 Beta blockers such as propranolol are also used.